the-time-machine-aiart/the-time-machine-aiart.github.io/README.md

 These questions are intentionally used to prompt the audience and evoke the theme of memories in "The Time Machine."

-After generating the image, we process it and combine it with a GLSL shader for display on the website.
+After generating the image, we process and combine pixels with a GLSL shader for display on the website.
 This procedural interaction incorporates mathematical equations and artistic reflections.
-The resulting artwork can be appreciated by considering both the generated images and the emotions evoked by the text prompts.
+The resulting artwork can be appreciated by considering both the glimpse of generated images and the emotions evoked by the text prompts.

 [Click here](https://the-time-machine-aiart.github.io/) will take you to see the artworks.